 However, if even one contested issue exists, then it’s time to go a different route and seek out skilled legal advice from a contested divorce attorney.

 New York State recognizes two different types of grounds for divorce: no-fault and fault.
 A no-fault divorce may be granted on the grounds of irretrievable breakdown in the relationship for a period of at least six months (i.e., ”irreconcilable differences”).
 Fault grounds for divorce include cruel and inhuman treatment, abandonment, imprisonment, and adultery.
 Married couples in New York State may also divorce after a legal separation agreement or divorce after a judgment of separation.

 Contested divorces add another layer of difficulty due to the sensitive nature of the matters involved.
 A typical contested issue may fall into one or more of the following categories:

 When it comes to seeking a contested divorce NY residents should contact a seasoned divorce attorney at a reputable family law firm to help guide them through the process.

 Each state has its own specific process that must be followed to file for divorce.
 In New York, contested divorces typically follow these steps:

 While some couples choose to use a third-party mediator to achieve a divorce settlement, your contested divorce case may be far more complicated and require a contested divorce attorney who will fight for you.
 Divorce law in New York is very complex, and attempting to handle it on your own comes with considerable risks, both financial and emotional.
-Working with an experienced attorney will help ensure that you get the results you deserve.
+Working with an experienced attorney in Buffalo and all of the New York City Burroughs will help ensure that you get the results you deserve.
 Contact David Carr & Associates today to learn more about our contested divorce services in New York.